anttikivi/unsung-anthem/README.md

 ## Contribute

 Contributions to Obliging Ode and Unsung Anthem are welcome and encouraged!
-There are many ways to [contribute](https://github.com/venturesomestone/unsung-anthem/blob/develop/CONTRIBUTING.md) to Obliging Ode and Unsung Anthem.
+There are many ways to [contribute](https://github.com/anttikivi/unsung-anthem/blob/develop/CONTRIBUTING.md) to Obliging Ode and Unsung Anthem.

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you’re expected to uphold this code.
-Please report unacceptable behaviour to venturesomestone@gmail.com.
+Please report unacceptable behaviour to antti@anttikivi.fi.

 ## Building